samudraladinesh371-max/aws-devops-cicd-project/README.md

-Automated CI/CD Deployment Using Jenkins and Docker on AWS
+Automated CI/CD Deployment Using Jenkins and Docker

 Project Overview

 This project demonstrates a complete CI/CD pipeline deployment using:

-AWS EC2
 Jenkins
 Docker
 GitHub
 Python Flask Application
 Terraform (Infrastructure Provisioning)
+AWS EC2 infrastructure was provisioned separately using Terraform

 The pipeline automatically: